Workfare: United States

 The history of workfare in the United States dates back to before the American Revolution, during which land grants and military pensions were distributed sub-nationally and based on means-testing.
 The disbursement of the "first" social benefits set precedents for the development of the US welfare state.
 In the early days of the United States, most Americans were deeply connected to the Protestant religion that favored literacy and hard work.
 Therefore, education was promoted and poor relief/cash assistance was discouraged in addressing poverty.
 In addition, the United States never had a history of feudalism to leave a residue of distinct social classes.
-Feudalism discouraged education to preserve social order; instead the United States immediately embraced capitalism, an economic system in full support of public education.
+Feudalism discouraged education to preserve social order; instead the United States immediately embraced capitalism, an economic system more supportive of public education.
 As such, the United States from its early beginnings placed greater importance on education to decrease poverty.

 This history gave rise to colonial poor relief methodology that supported work, as a means of increasing self-reliance.
 Impoverished and destitute community members were forced into labor at poorhouses and workhouses to enable individuals to provide for themselves while completing a task for the community.
 Workhouses were designed for the "unworthy" poor, or those who were unemployed but able to work.
 During this time, women were disproportionately found in workhouses, as they were unable to own property or run a household after a man had abandoned her or died.
 People of color were unable to receive any poor relief at all.
 This "deservingness" discrepancy impacting women and people of color set the stage for disproportionate assistance to date.
 Poorhouses and workhouses existed as a main method of poor relief through the 19th century, particularly growing in popularity as immigration increased in the United States and leading to the narrative that poverty equates to laziness.

 Throughout the 20th century, narratives about laziness morphed into stereotypes such as the welfare queen that aimed to paint black, single mothers as abusers of the welfare system.
-Under this stereotype, black mothers refused to get jobs, had numerous children, and lived exclusively off of taxpayer dollars.
-While applying only to a small percentage of the population, rhetoric such as this laid the ground work for welfare reform in the 90s.
+This stereotype claimed that black mothers supposedly refused to get jobs, had numerous children, and lived exclusively off of taxpayer dollars.
+While applying only to a small percentage of the population, rhetoric such as this laid the groundwork for welfare reform in the 1990s.

-In 1996, President Bill Clinton passed the Personal Responsibility and Work Opportunity Reconciliation Act (also known as welfare reform), which created Temporary Assistance for Needy Families (TANF), shortened welfare stays, and mandated intensive job training and work requirements for individuals in need of assistance.
+In 1996, President Bill Clinton and the Republican Congress passed the Personal Responsibility and Work Opportunity Reconciliation Act (also known as welfare reform), which created Temporary Assistance for Needy Families (TANF), shortened welfare stays, and mandated intensive job training and work requirements for individuals in need of assistance.
 The Personal Responsibility and Work Opportunity Reconciliation Act mandated work requirements after two years of assistance, instituted a five-year limit, created state controlled funding, rewarded work with performance bonuses, and required participation in paid or unpaid work.
 Welfare reform made workfare the official social welfare ideology of the United States.
 The effort to decrease the number of people on the welfare roll was successful, although some argue that this did not translate to a decrease in poverty.